-With Hive JDBC Driver, a client can specify service discovery mode in JDBC connection string, i.e. serviceDiscoveryMode=zooKeeper; and set zooKeeperNamespace=kyuubi;, then it can randomly pick one of the Kyuubi service uris from the specified ZooKeeper address in the /kyuubi path.
+With Kyuubi Hive JDBC Driver or vanilla Hive JDBC Driver, a client can specify service discovery mode in JDBC connection string, i.e. serviceDiscoveryMode=zooKeeper; and set zooKeeperNamespace=kyuubi;, then it can randomly pick one of the Kyuubi service uris from the specified ZooKeeper addresses in the /kyuubi path.